KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

     Tool to upload files to another computer using network.

-    See the dedicated :ref:`Local Storage Export Tool <remote_export>` for more information.
+    See the dedicated :ref:`Remote Storage Export Tool <remote_export>` for more information.

 .. _menu_mainsettings: